-For the first year, the Board of Statutory Auditors conducted its Self-Assessment for 2022 in accordance with the recommendations of the Corporate Governance Code and as set forth in Rule of Conduct Q.1.1. contained in the Rules of Conduct for the Board of Statutory Auditors of Listed Companies published in April 2018 by the National Council of Chartered Accountants and Accounting Experts (Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili - CNDCEC).
+The Board of Statutory Auditors conducted its Self-Assessment for 2023 in accordance with the recommendations of the Corporate Governance Code and as set forth in Rule of Conduct Q.1.7. contained in the Rules of Conduct for the Board of Statutory Auditors of Listed Companies published in December 2023 by the National Council of Chartered Accountants and Accounting Experts (Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili - CNDCEC).
 The Self-Assessment process focused mainly on composition, exercise of powers, and function.